 Adopting from the West Suffolk Branch

-In addition to the Adoption Application form, and if you are short listed as a potential match, you will be asked another series of questions.
+If you are short listed as a potential match, you will be asked another series of questions.
 These are concerning your household and the restrictions on isolation on you and any family members so that when you visit the animal, we know that we are keeping everyone safe.

 We always perform a home visit prior to adoption, and these will now all be virtual, so we will be asking for pictures and video footage.